-Korean pork and rice soup, also known as Dwaeji Gukbap, originated in the Korean War.
-Back then, food was scarce so there was a need to maximise whatever was available.
+Korean pork and rice soup, also known as Dwaeji Gukbap, originated during the Korean War.
+Back then, food was scarce, so there was a need to maximise whatever was available.
 By boiling pork bones for an extended period of time, the refugees could extract as much flavour and nutrients as possible.
 Since then, it has become a popular local dish, especially in Busan.

 Do note that the dishes mentioned in this review are only available for lunch, and the dinner menu is entirely different.
-For the pork and rice soup, there’s a limited number of bowls served daily.
+For the pork and rice soup, there’s a limited number of bowls served daily, so we recommend making a reservation before heading down.

-We started with the Busan-style Pork and Rice Soup ($21+), which features a clear broth with a treasure trove of ingredients hidden within.
+We started with the UYB Clear Daejigukbab ($22++), AKA Busan-style pork rice and soup, which features a clear broth with a treasure trove of ingredients hidden within.
 You get a generous mix of pork collar, tender pork cheek, and pork stomach, neatly assembled atop a bed of short-grain rice.
-The crème de la crème is the uber flavourful soup, boiled for at least eight hours to fully extract the rich essence of the pork.
+The crème de la crème is the uber flavourful soup, boiled for at least eight hours to extract the rich essence of the pork.

 I was pleasantly surprised by how much I enjoyed the stomach cut, considering how I’m not usually a fan of innards.
 These thin shreds of stomach meat were well-cooked, without the funky flavour commonly associated with the cut.

 I also appreciated how each meat component was clean-tasting and not overly porky.
-June mentioned that the different parts are boiled separately, according to how they’re best prepared, resulting in an impeccably tender texture and delicious flavour.
+The different parts are boiled separately, according to how they’re best prepared, resulting in an impeccably tender texture and delicious flavour.
 In addition to this attention to detail, the meat you’re presented with is different from what’s used in the broth—there’s no reusing involved.

-If you love Japanese tonkotsu, you’ll enjoy the Milyang-style Pork and Rice Soup ($21+), starring a thick broth prepared with pork bone.
+If you love Japanese tonkotsu, you’ll enjoy the UYB Thick Daejigukbab ($22++), another signature dish at Um Yong Baek, starring a thick broth made with pork bone.
 This version came with pork leg, cheek, chin, and stomach, garnished with lots of chopped chives to cut through the richness of the soup.

 The rice was perfectly cooked and surprisingly, not mushy despite sitting in the soup for a while.
 Each carby spoonful paired well with the creamy, full-bodied broth.